Code-Institute-Submissions/exotics_ecosse/README.md

 ## Deployment
-The deployed link for the site is: https://pt70-exotics-ecosse.herokuapp.com/
+The deployed link for the site is: https://pt70-exotics-ecosse.herokuapp.com/ To make a payment when testing this app, please use the following details:

+* Card number: 4242 4242 4242 4242
+* CVC: any 3 numbers
+* Date: any date
+* ZIP Code: any 5 numbers

 This site was created using GITPOD, stored in GITHUB, and deployed through HEROKU.